JMax45/Instagram-Multiple-Photos-Uploader-GUI/README.md

 ```
 Then download this repository.
 ## Usage
-The program is completely graphic so there should be no difficulty in using it
+The program is completely graphic so there should be no difficulty in using it.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.